 Embracing Randolph County’s rich heritage in natural resources and forestry, Davis & Elkins College will offer two new programs of study beginning in fall 2022.
-Students pursuing a Bachelor of Science degree in sustainable natural resources or an Associate of Science degree in forest technology will complete much of their field study on a 300-acre tract of land gifted to the College by Trustee Chair Emerita June Myles.
+Students pursuing a Bachelor of Science degree in sustainable resource management or an Associate of Science degree in forest technology will complete much of their field study on a 300-acre tract of land gifted to the College by Trustee Chair Emerita June Myles.

 “Randolph County is a natural classroom and laboratory for studies in the conservation and management of our natural resources,” Myles said.
 “Likewise, to make use of this learning, the area offers many opportunities for internships and careers, both private and public.
 In addition to timber and energy, there is an abundance of outdoor recreational activities requiring management.
 So, it is logical that D&E should embark on a new curriculum to make use of the possibilities for its students in the College’s backyard.”